- What a flat lay is

-It’s not useful for every food
+Flat lay is not useful for every food

 One word beforehand.
 The flat lay isn’t useful for every food.
 Think of a burger from above?
 Making no sense or?
 Every food where the details are more mentionable from the side isn’t useful for the flat lay shot.
 For everything else, it can be stunning!

 I’ve seen even big names doing it handheld, but I prefer getting it done with a tripod.
 It has to have the possibility to get an angle of 90 degrees.
 But most tripods will give you that option.
-Otherwise, get rid off it as fast as you can and build yourself a rig instead.
+Otherwise, get rid of it as fast as you can and build yourself a rig instead.

 The magic behind flat lay shots